Is there anything I can do about the unbearable smell coming from the neighbouring apartment?

 But if the tenancy agreement was signed after October 17, 2018, that changes things.
 Here, unless the agreement specifically says no tobacco or cannabis, smoking cannabis is allowed (as long as it doesn’t affect the rights of other residents to quiet enjoyment of their homes).

-Tenants who have been prescribed medical cannabis may be able to consume it in their rental unit because people with disabilities have a right to use medication that supports their health and well-being.
+Tenants who have been prescribed medical cannabis may be able to consume it inside their rental unit because people with disabilities have a right to use medication that supports their health and well-being.
 A landlord has a duty to accommodate them; if they don’t, they could be violating BC’s Human Rights Code.

-At the same time, medical cannabis smokers can’t violate other residents’ rights to quiet enjoyment of their homes by smoking in common areas or possibly even their units, especially where those other residents have a medical issue as well.
+At the same time, medical cannabis smokers can’t violate other residents’ rights to quiet enjoyment of their homes by smoking in common areas or possibly even their units.
+Especially where those other residents have a medical issue as well.

 What you can do